- Search The Registry

 - About Us

 Clara I. Adams

-Adams, who served five university presidents over the course of six decades “was truly one of the most significant educators in Morgan’s history,” said Burney Hollis, dean emeritus of the College of Liberal Arts in a tribute.
+Adams, who served five university presidents over six decades, “was truly one of the most significant educators in Morgan’s history,” said Burney Hollis, dean emeritus of the College of Liberal Arts, in a tribute.
 Adams’ journey as an alumna turned administrator began in 1968 after she joined Morgan’s faculty and returned to her alma mater as a professor.
 According to her colleagues, Adams was a friend to everyone and was driven by her love for Morgan.
 Under her leadership, the university added 22 new undergraduate and graduate degree programs and received national accreditation for each academic program.
 Clara I. Adams, Morgan State University’s second-longest serving faculty member, died on Aug.
-5, 2020 due to complications with chronic kidney failure, according to Adams’ family.
+5, 2020, due to complications with chronic kidney failure, according to Adams’ family.
 She was 87 years old.